mockoon/mockoon.com/content/docs/v8.2.0/mockoon-data-files/data-storage-location.md

 ## Cloud environments

-If you are a Mockoon Pro user, you can also create cloud environments that are stored in the cloud and synchronized across all your devices.
+If you are a Mockoon Cloud user, you can also create cloud environments that are stored in the cloud and synchronized across all your devices.
 It also allows you to collaborate in real-time with your team members.
 You can learn more about this feature in the [dedicated documentation](/docs/latest/mockoon-cloud/data-synchronization-team-collaboration/).

 ## Old system (pre v1.16.0)